kevin0216/coscup-2025/content/en/participate/attendee.md

 In addition to community sessions, COSCUP also provides services to help attendees relax and rejuvenate their body and mind.
 Whether you're coming from afar or taking a break from your busy work schedule to join COSCUP during the weekend, we have something for you:

-- [Eve Gathering](https://ocf.neticrm.tw/civicrm/event/info?reset=1&id=47): On 08/08 (Fri) at 6:15 PM, join us at [Hua Shan Ding Bistro](https://www.openstreetmap.org/node/3810288230) for a drink and a chat about open source.
+- [Pre-Party](https://ocf.neticrm.tw/civicrm/event/info?reset=1&id=47): On 08/08 (Fri) at 6:15 PM, join us at [Hua Shan Ding Bistro](https://www.openstreetmap.org/node/3810288230) for a drink and a chat about open source.
 Free entry, and you're welcome to purchase an all-you-can-drink ticket to help us cover the venue cost.
 - [Relaxation Zone](https://volunteer.coscup.org/docs/zh-TW/about_coscup/health_market/overview/): @TR 413-2 Classroom, featuring a massage station and childcare services, with floor mats available for participants to rest.
   - Massage Station: Relax and relieve your accumulated fatigue at the massage station~ On-site donations to support the Eden Foundation are welcome.
   - Childcare Service: Free up your time!
 Happy kids, happy parents!
   - Nitro Coffee Booth: Grab a cup of coffee on the 1st floor of TR and power up for today’s sessions!
 - [Mind-Body Balance Workshop](https://coscup.org/2025/sessions/MK8KSX): Cultivate inner peace and self-awareness through mindful rituals.
 - For more details on diverse accessibility services and support resources, please refer to the [Inclusive Participation Guide](https://docs.google.com/document/d/e/2PACX-1vQ41wfyNkcv9yEVAN4MrgooT124_ZE9Xdu03vn6NRqQ75RMvBHIOI4uSVXLobEebTl98pYzC_ZNe4EL/pub).